MAADMaster of Advanced Architectural Design

 Specialize in emerging architectural fields

 The Master of Advanced Architectural Design (MAAD) is a one-year STEM-designated post-professional degree.
 Specialized for advanced students and mid-career architects, our curriculum emphasizes research and design through mentored study and a sequence of interdisciplinary electives.
-We offer three distinct areas of concentration: Digital Craft, Experimental History, and Urban Works.
+We offer four distinct areas of concentration: Architectural Ecologies, Digital Craft, Urban Works, and History Theory Experiments.
 You’ll focus on one area during an intense year of advanced study that prepares you for a range of 21st century design challenges.

 Study in the inspiring Bay Area